eleanor-clifford/ellie.clifford.lol/blog/0008-taking-back-control-4/index.md

 50/50 split: knowing that knowledge of this would force the proposer to offer a 50/50 split, since the proposer is also trying to maximise the amount of money they get.
 But in reality, the responder would surely also accept 51/49 splits.
 What about 52/48?
 53/47?
-Clearly this solution isn't quite stable.
+Clearly this solution isn't quite stable.[^random]

 There are other potential solutions (e.g. involving randomness), but really the only way to understand real human responses is with real data.
 Wikipedia says:

+[^random]: 2025-01-29: The solution to this instability is the following optimal strategy: accept a 50/50 split with 100% probability, and accept with decreasing probability as the proposal becomes more unfair, such that the expected value to the proposer is maximised at the fair split.

 > When carried out between members of a shared social group [...] people offer
 > "fair" (i.e., 50:50) splits, and offers of less than 30% are often rejected.